From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Results

-UltraFedFM's performance on downstream tasks is determined by its feature extraction capabilities.
-To gain a deep understanding of how UltraFedFM interprets ultrasound images, we qualitatively analyzed the internal mechanisms of the pre-text task of UltraFedFM during pre-training and how UltraFedFM made task-specific decisions on downstream tasks.
+} { UltraFedFM's performance on downstream tasks depends on the representations learned during training.
+To investigate how these representations support downstream decisions, we qualitatively analyzed the internal mechanisms of the pre-text task of UltraFedFM during pre-training and how UltraFedFM made task-specific decisions on downstream tasks.}

-During pre-training, the pre-text task enables the model to learn ultrasound-specific context across various ultrasound imaging modalities.
-As shown in Fig. \ref{fig:visualization}e, UltraFedFM accurately reconstructs images even when large portions are masked.
-This process allows UltraFedFM to effectively capture the critical anatomical details, such as muscle textures, organ tissues, and lesion structures, which contribute to the performance in downstream tasks.
-Fig. \ref{fig:visualization}f shows the two ultrasound scanning modes used in the pre-training process, where we applied a scanning mode-aware transformation (SMAT) to balance the dataset.
-This prevents UltraFedFM from easily overfitting to one scanning mode during fine-tuning, which is essential since ultrasound imaging varies widely depending on the equipment and operator techniques used, and models need to adapt across these variations.
+{ During pre-training, the pre-text task enables the model to learn ultrasound-specific context across various ultrasound imaging modalities.
+As shown in {Fig. \ref{fig:visualization}a}, UltraFedFM accurately reconstructs images even when large portions are masked while preserving anatomical textures and lesion structures.
+This qualitative reconstruction behavior suggests the model learns context-aware features that reflect tissue and lesion morphology rather than merely memorizing low-level noise patterns.
+Fig. \ref{fig:visualization}b shows the results of scanning mode-aware transformation (SMAT) used in pre-training.
+Balancing scan modes reduces the tendency of UltraFedFM to overfit to a single probe configuration and promotes robustness across acquisition settings.}

-For downstream lesion segmentation tasks, Fig. \ref{fig:visualization}g and Fig. \ref{fig:visualization}h visualize UltraFedFM's precise localization of salient lesion areas and target boundaries.
-Clinically, the model's ability to focus on salient areas while excluding irrelevant background interference (Fig. \ref{fig:visualization}h) enhances its accuracy in detecting complex lesion structures, which is essential for diagnosing diseases with subtle or overlapping symptoms.